mckennapsean/dissertation/content/07-reflect.md

 and feasibility, such as through the use of pilots, kind of like prototypes, in the _make_ activity.
-The process may not perfectly overlap, but it shows that the design activity framework can map to this style of formative or evaluative work in ways that the 9-stage framework cannot.
+The process may not perfectly overlap, but it shows that the design activity framework can map to this style of formative or evaluative work in ways that the nine-stage framework cannot.
 Additionally, the lack of generalizability of these studies could be uncovered by reflecting on assumptions and artifacts generated when forming the study, such as the single story, one dataset, and subset of visualizations which is fixed throughout all